 EAT: Newporters in the know recommend Tallulah on Thames for “Modern, Fresh, Local” cuisine, Muse by Jonathan Cartwright at the Vanderbilt Grace Hotel for the height of fine dining, and The Mooring – on Bannister’s Wharf for seafood.

-STAY: Rose Island Lighthouse.
-Out in the middle of the harbor, you have to arrive by boat, make your bed every morning (it’s a museum), pack a cooler with food (no restaurant), share a pump-toilet and possibly do chores (if you sign up to be a Lighthouse Keeper for the night or week).
+Out in the middle of the harbor, you have to arrive by boat.
+Expect to make your bed every morning (it’s a museum.)
+Pack a cooler with food (no restaurant.)
+You will share a pump-toilet.
+And if you sign up to be a Lighthouse Keeper for the night or week, you might do chores.
 But, oh, the view.
 Rooms are $165 per night and include transportation to and from shore.

 - Bristol RI: The Most Patriotic Town In America With a Very Dark Past

 - Block Island RI: Slow Down and Walk